 - Take 2 deep, yet sharp inhales through your nose.

 - Hold it for a second at the top.

 - And then sigh out of your mouth, and whilst doing so, relax the neck, shoulders, and muscles around the ribs.

 When you can perform ‘sigh breathing’ regularly in a match it has both physical and mental benefits.
 It slows the heart rate down, puts good, clean, warm air deep into the lungs, and oxygenates the blood quicker.
 Psychologically it quietens down the amygdala, the fear centre in the brain, and actives the pre-frontal cortex and hippocampus, two key areas of the brain associated with memories and rational thinking.

 We should all look to channel our inner Elliot Kipchoge when it comes to breathing.
 Elliot was the first human to run the sub-two-hour mark for a marathon and this has been classed as one of the greatest human athletic achievements of all time.
 If you were to watch the race and look at pictures of Elliott, you will notice that he has a relaxed body language, his muscles in his face are relaxed and his mouth is closed for the majority of the race meaning he is using and relying on nose breathing.
 And what is remarkable, if you look at him towards the end of the race it looks as if he was only just starting.
 There was no panting, there was no change in posture, there was no rising and falling of the shoulders, there was just complete relaxation and the execution of his task.

 - Heighten your awareness during restful moments in the day whether you are nose breathing or mouth breathing.
-Make it your priority to employ nose breathing
+Make it your priority of employ nose breathing.

-- Bring the idea of nose breathing into your practices and matches.
+- Bring the idea of ‘sigh breathing’ into your practices and matches.
 When you have time between points or a little break in what you are doing, become aware, slow down your breathing and feel your diaphragm taking up the workload

 Sign up to the SquashSkills newsletter